Brikmo/brikmo-landing-page/src/pages/support/helper-tax-preparation.md

 The biggest difference between filing as an employee and doing your taxes as an independent contractor is that as an independent contractor, you can deduct business expenses from the Schedule C form tax form.
 This is because an independent contractor is treated like a business owner, even if the only person who works for you is you.
 It’s useful because it brings down your overall tax liability.

 You’ll need to submit your 1099-MISC by [January 31](https://www.irs.gov/businesses/small-businesses-self-employed/forms-and-associated-taxes-for-independent-contractors), and also fill out any W-2s by then.
 This is an important date, because it used to be later, and was recently changed.
 A great calendar of all deadlines for small business taxes in 2018 can be [found here](https://bench.co/syllabus/tax-basics/2018-tax-deadlines-small-business/).

 ## **How Can I Prepare for Filing Taxes as an Independent Contractor?**

 Before filing your independent contractor tax return, you’ll need to prepare a few things.:

 * Gather your tax documentation.
-This means finding every 1099 form that you’ve received from clients.
+This means having access to your 1099 form for tax filing.
 * Collect all your business receipts.
 You can deduct all of your ordinary and necessary business expenses from your income before you calculate tax, so make sure that you keep a record of what you spend during the year.
 You’ll be asked to prove your expenses.
 * Calculate your [deductions](https://www.thebalance.com/how-to-report-and-pay-independent-contractor-taxes-398907).
 You can deduct any expense that is considered to be ‘ordinary and necessary,’ meaning that you need it to do your job and it is an expected part of your job.
 Business costs which don’t count as deductible expenses could include hiring a limo to pick up your clients or buying fancy work clothes.
 Some common expenses include:
 * * Gas to drive to clients
   * A new work computer or business software
   * A portion of your rent and electricity if you work from home